mjpritchard/test-decap-help/content/docs/software-on-jasmin/name-dispersion-model.md

 The Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME)
 <https://www.metoffice.gov.uk/research/modelling-systems/dispersion-model> can
 be run on JASMIN using the LOTUS cluster.
-An 80 TB NAME Group Workspace is provided to store both the Numerical Weather Prediction (NWP) met data needed to drive NAME as well as the user outputs derived from NAME itself.
+A NAME Group Workspace is provided to store both the Numerical Weather Prediction (NWP) met data needed to drive NAME as well as the user outputs derived from NAME itself.